-- Switch on the mobile phone (see the separate operating instructions). - Switch on the audio equipment (see the separate operating instructions). - Establish a Bluetooth[®] connection between the mobile phone and the audio equipment (see the separate operating instructions). - ▶ Press the □ or □ button on the steering wheel to select the TEL menu. - When Please enter PIN: appears in the display, enter the PIN using the mobile phone or audio equipment.
-The mobile phone searches for a network.
+- Switch on the mobile phone (see the separate operating instructions). - Switch on the audio equipment (see the separate operating instructions). - Establish a Bluetooth® connection between the mobile phone and the audio equipment (see the separate operating instructions).

+- Press the pre - ► When Please enter PIN: appears in the display, enter the PIN using the mobile phone or audio equipment.

+The mobile phone will search for a network.
 The display remains blank during this time.

 You will see the mobile phone operational readiness display once the mobile phone has found a network.

-• You can obtain further information about suitable mobile phones and connecting mobile phones via Bluetooth[®] at any qualified specialist workshop.

-If the mobile phone operational readiness symbol goes out, your vehicle is outside of the transmission and reception range.
+- You can obtain further information about suitable mobile phones and connecting mobile phones via Bluetooth® at any qualified specialist workshop. - 1 If the mobile phone operational readiness symbol goes out, your vehicle is outside of the transmission and reception range.